Bubble Bath Scoops:

-We are here to tell you bubble bath scoops are yet another way to add a fun design to an already popular bath product.
-Doing interesting and unique designs of bubble bath bars have also gained in popularity over the years, business's and individuals have perfected there recipes.
+Bubble bath scoops are another way to add a fun design, to an already popular bath product.
+Doing interesting and unique designs of bubble bath bars, have gained in popularity over the years.
+From larger companies to small, recipes of all varieties exist today.

-Many of the same ingredients that go into making bubble bath bars also are seen and used in bubble scoops, they frankly are the same thing except for the way in which you prepare them once the dough is laid out and made.
+Many of the same ingredients that go into making bubble bath bars, also are seen and used in bubble scoops.
+The key difference is how they are prepared once the dough is laid out and made.
+So in essence, they can certainly be described, as one in the same.

 - Baking Soda – 2 Cups